Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Background Related Work

-In the context of smart homes, LLMs have the potential to unlock more natural interactions between users and spaces than task-specific systems.
+In smart homes, LLMs may unlock more flexible interactions between users and spaces than task-specific systems.
 This stems from a \emph{deeper exposure to everyday situations} that are embodied in their diverse training data.
 Fast et al., showed, for instance, that a language model trained only on written works of fiction can be used to recognize activities of daily living by leveraging semantic relationships between objects and the activities they are frequently used in~\cite{fast2016augur}.
 This embodiment of human behavior by language models is effectively a by-product of their training on massive amounts of text that contains unstructured depictions of it.
-However, with the exception of a small-scale study~\cite{king2023get}, we are not aware of work at the intersection of LLMs and smart spaces.
-That study showed that GPT-3.5 could devise creative plans in response to ambiguous user commands in a smart home.
-The study did not empirically establish open challenges in the area, nor did it investigate the possibility of achieving persistent user goals, or propose a system design.
-We build on prior work by considering all three.
+However, with the exception of our own prior small-scale study~\cite{king2023get}, we are not aware of work at the intersection of LLMs and smart spaces.
+That study showed that GPT-3.5 could devise creative plans in response to under-specified user commands in a smart home.
+The study did not empirically establish open challenges, nor did it investigate the possibility of achieving persistent user goals, propose system improvements, or include a user study.
+We consider all four.